-Dr. Michelle Arbeitman is currently accepting new graduate students for the upcoming Fall semester.
+Dr. Michelle Arbeitman is currently accepting new students.

 Dr. Michelle Arbeitman

 Associate Professor of Biomedical Sciences & Neuroscience

 - Biomedical Sciences